jokergoo/ComplexHeatmap-reference/book/02-single_heatmap.md

 called a [raster image](https://en.wikipedia.org/wiki/Raster_graphics).
-If the heatmap is larger than the size of the screen or the pixels that current graphics devices can support, we can convert the heatmap and reduce it, by saving it in a form of a color matrix with the same dimension as the device.
+If the heatmap is larger than the size of the screen or the pixels that current graphics devices can support, we can convert the heatmap and reduce it, by saving it in a form of a color matrix with the same dimension as on the device.

 Let's assume a matrix has $n_r$ rows and $n_c$ columns.
 When it is drawn on a certain graphics device, _e.g._ an on-screen device, the corresponding heatmap